How To Make Sense of Déjà Vu In 3 Steps

 This might not be readily apparent to you.
 It’s okay to skip this step for later.

 A hypothesis is a term that means “educated guess” or “theory.”
-Either entirely or partially, you can be wrong, but following this process is a great way to get at the truth.
+Either entirely or partially, you can be wrong, but following this process is a great way to get to the truth.
 When you follow this format, you’re objectively getting at a subjective truth.
 It’s an opportunity to put the scientific method in your life.

 Déjà vu doesn’t have to be concept-of-reality shattering.
 It can be as simple as an incident where you remember getting into a particular cab that you’ve never gotten into before.
 What triggers the feeling is, perhaps, the cab’s color, the angle you’re approaching it, and the make of the car.
 Yet, you’re doing it in a place that you haven’t done it before.
 That helps you realize that it’s a new experience, and, oddly enough, you have a preexisting memory of it.